lucidBrot/einz/protocols/CommunicationModel/messages.md

 ## DrawCards

 Request to draw new cards.
-The Server will return as many cards as the minimum of cards drawable that is not 0, or 0 as a sign of failure.
+The Server will return as many cards as the minimum of cards drawable that is usually not 0.

 The **Client** sends this request.
-The Server checks whether the Client is allowed to draw this many cards and hands back the appropriate amount of cards later using [**DrawCardsResponse**](#drawcardsresponse).
+The Server checks whether the Client is allowed to draw this many cards and hands back the appropriate amount of cards later using [**DrawCardsSuccess**](#drawcardssuccess) or [DrawCardsFailure](#drawcardsfailure).

 ```json
 {